Skip to Content

 It Is Appetizing

-Since most raw dog food contains meat, and dogs have a carnivorous bias despite being omnivores, a raw dog food diet is very appetizing.
-Dogs rarely reject a diet featuring meat, and you don’t have a tough time getting them to accept food.
+Dogs rarely reject a diet featuring meat, and you don’t have difficulty getting them to accept food.
 In fact, they end up begging you for more.

 It Contains High Levels Of Protein

-Once again, this benefit stems from the presence of meat in the dog’s diet.
-The more meat there is in the dog food, the better it is for your dog’s health.
-This is true, especially if your dog is big.
-Bigger dogs need more protein to maintain their muscle mass.
+Once again, this benefit stems from the presence of meat in a dog’s diet.
+The more meat in the dog food, the better for your dog’s health.

 It Can Be More Holistic

 Fortunately, raw food features fats and carbs as well.
 You can add veggies and yogurt to the raw dog food to promote better gut health and incorporate vitamins into the diet.
-A raw dog diet assumes a more involved owner, which increases the odds of the diet itself being more holistic.

 It Promotes Superior Joint And Bone Health